testflows/TestFlows-WebSite/source/handbook/index.md

 <div class="heading-h2">Combinatorial tests and covering arrays</div>

-Combinatorial tests are supported by allowing you to define tests and steps that can take arguments, as well as allowing to easily and naturally define tests that check different combinations using [TestSketch]es without writing any nested for-loops or calculating combinations beforehand.
+Combinatorial tests are supported by allowing you to define tests and steps that can take arguments, as well as allowing you to easily and naturally define tests that check different combinations using [TestSketch]es without writing any nested for-loops or calculating combinations beforehand.

 In addition, a convenient collection of tools used for combinatorial testing is provided